vippsas/vipps-ecom-api/v1-deprecation.md

 Some customers have not been able to use the eCom v2 API because they have not had a display available for the landing page.
 In these special cases we offer a feature to skip the landing page.
-Customers who can not display the landing page can see more details about the "skipLandingPage" functionality [here](vipps-ecom-api.md#skip-landing-page).
+Customers who cannot display the landing page can see more details about the "skipLandingPage" functionality [here](vipps-ecom-api.md#skip-landing-page).